-The landlord must provide the tenant and SDHC rental assistance staff with a 60-day written notice of a proposed rent increase.
+The landlord must provide SDHC rental assistance staff with a 60-day written notice of a proposed rent increase.

 If approved, the rent increase will be effective on the date specified by the landlord or on the first of the month following a full 60-day notice to the tenant and SDHC, whichever is later.

 Rents for existing Section 8 Housing Choice Voucher rental assistance tenants may not exceed the rents charged for units with tenants who do not receive rental assistance.